 Nominations are reviewed by the HAF committee which makes the award recommendations to the EIC Council.
 Award nominations must be received by the EIC Office by midnight November 15 of each year in order to be considered for the following spring ceremony.

-EIC member Societies are always encouraged to consider nominating their most deserving members in a manner that reflects the diversity of the Canadian engineering community.
+EIC Constituent Societies are always encouraged to consider nominating their most deserving members in a manner that reflects the diversity of the Canadian engineering community.

 The Sir John Kennedy Medal